 - Grace is getting good that we do not deserve. (eternal life, plus all the good that God wants to give us)

 (A simple skit may help explain God's Grace better than anything else.
 Click here.)
 But simply put, GRACE can be defined as unearned favor.
 Specifically, God's grace is something God does for the benefit of His people just because He loves them, not because of something they have done to earn it.
 Grace is a gift and can never be earned.
-It's always totally free. ("Cheap Grace" is a counterfiet of God's amazing free grace.
-"Cheap Grace" claims to accept the benefits of God's Grace without accepting the change in the way we behave.
+It's always totally free. ("Cheap Grace" is a counterfeit of God's amazing free grace.
+"Cheap Grace" claims the benefits of God's Grace without changing the way we behave.
 "Cheap Grace" requires no repentance and so there is no need to live like God asks us to live.
 This is NOT God's Grace.)

 God's justice, mercy and grace can be compared to the pardon that a governor of a state can give to a guilty prisoner who is facing execution (the punishment of death) for something that he or she actually did.
 JUSTICE will be served and they will be killed unless the governor has MERCY and pardons (forgives) the prisoner.
 But if the governor goes on and gives that prisoner not only a pardon, but also total freedom, a huge mansion to live in, and unlimited resources then he has given that guilty prisoner both MERCY & GRACE.